 Ahead of next year, the Swedish Property Board, which manages the state-owned museum premises, has terminated the lease agreement for the Ethnographic Museum at Gärdet in Stockholm and proposed a 57 percent rent increase, equivalent to 12.25 million kronor per year.

-The World Culture Museums, which also includes the Mediterranean Museum, the East Asian Museum and the World Culture Museum in Gothenburg, expect similar rent increases for the Mediterranean and East Asian museums, whose leases expire next year.
+The World Culture Museums, which also include the Mediterranean Museum, the East Asian Museum and the World Culture Museum in Gothenburg, say similar increases can be expected for the Mediterranean Museum and the East Asian Museum, whose leases expire next year.

 Museums may be closed

-If this happens, they write in their budget documents for 2027–2029 that funding will be "eroded" and "staff cuts will become necessary" unless they receive an additional 35 million kronor per year.
+They write in their budget documents for 2027–2029 that if this happens, funding will be "eroded" and "staff cuts will become necessary" unless they receive an additional 35 million kronor per year.

 "I understand that you have favorite museums and that there may be concerns about what happens to them, but we are doing this to secure the future development of museums," says Britta Söderqvist.